 How much does NTD treatment cost?

-The global health community, led by the World Health Organization (WHO) and the Bill & Melinda Gates Foundation, has identified the year 2020 as an aggressive, attainable target for eliminating and controlling the seven most common NTDs.
-It is a realistic goal because medicines that treat and prevent these diseases exist and are often donated by pharmaceutical companies.
-Transporting the medicines, training local health care workers and program monitoring and evaluation are the primary costs that need to be covered.
+The global health community, led by the World Health Organization (WHO) and the Bill & Melinda Gates Foundation, has identified the year 2020 as an aggressive target for controlling, eliminating or eradicating NTDs.
+Guinea worm is targeted for eradication.
+Onchocerciasis, lymphatic filariasis, leprosy, human African trypanosomiasis and trachoma are targeted for elimination, while soil transmitted helminthes, Chagas, visceral leishmaniasis and schistosomiasis are targeted for control.
+The medicines that treat and prevent these diseases exist and are often donated by pharmaceutical companies.
+Transporting and distributing the medicines, training local health care workers and program monitoring and evaluation are the primary costs that need to be covered.

 How is the Bill & Melinda Gates Foundation involved with the Global Network?

 The Bill & Melinda Gates Foundation helps fundthe Global Network to advocate sustained and incremental growth of funding and political commitments for NTD treatment programs.

 Where does the money donated to the Global Network go?